 - For people who want to rent or buy

-- For groups wanting to build new homes or refurbish existing buildings
+- For groups/individuals wanting to build new homes or refurbish existing buildings

 As the title suggests, the community takes the lead in this type of project.
 Through comprehensive community consultation, the affordable housing needs of your residents are identified, including the housing types and tenures that are required.